Financial Highlights

 Bangalore

-- In Whitefield (the micro-market where ITPB is located), vacancy increased to 17.8%, from 15.4% as of 31 December 2022, due to new supply and limited take up.
-Average rents slightly increased in non-SEZ sectors, while it remained stable in SEZ sectors.
-CBRE expects rents to increase in the coming quarters for select quality supply.
+• In Whitefield (the micro-market where ITPB is located), vacancies increased slightly to 19.7%, from 19.6% as of 31 December 2023, due to new supply and limited take-up.
+Average rents slightly increased in non-Special Economic Zone (“SEZ”) sectors, while it remained stable in SEZ sectors.
+CBRE expects rents to increase for both SEZ and non-SEZ sectors in the coming quarters for select quality supply.

 Chennai

-- In Old Mahabalipuram Road (the micro-market where ITPC is located), vacancy decreased to 15.5%, from 18.2% as of 31 December 2022, due to leasing activities and limited new supply.
-Rental values remained stable in non-SEZ sectors.
-CBRE expects rental values to remain stable in the coming quarters.
+• In Old Mahabalipuram Road (the micro-market where ITPC is located), vacancies decreased to 12.3%, from 13.3% as of 31 December 2023, due to leasing activities and limited new supply.
+Rental values increased in non-SEZ sectors led by flight-to-quality demand.
+CBRE expects rental values in non-SEZ sectors to remain stable in the coming quarters.

-- In Grand Southern Trunk (the micro-market where CyberVale is located), vacancy increased to 45.2%, from 37.6% as of 31 December 2022, due to new supply with limited take-up.
-Rents remained stable.
-CBRE expects rental values to remain stable in the coming quarters.
+• In Grand Southern Trunk (the micro-market where CyberVale is located), vacancies decreased to 44.3%, from 44.7% as of 31 December 2023, due to leasing activities and limited new supply.
+Rents increased in the SEZ sectors.
+CBRE expects rental values in SEZ sectors to remain stable in the coming quarters.

 Hyderabad

-- In IT Corridor I14 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy decreased to 14.8%, from 15.9% as of 31 December 2022, mainly due to significant leasing activities and limited new supply.
-Rents remained stable over the same period.
-CBRE expects rents in IT Corridor I to remain stable in the coming quarters.
+• In IT Corridor I9 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy increased to 12.7%, from 12.3% as of 31 December 2023, mainly due to new supply and some tenant exits.
+Rents remained stable across both SEZ and non-SEZ sectors.
+CBRE expects rents for non-SEZ sectors in IT Corridor I to increase in the coming quarters, while rents for SEZ sectors are expected to remain stable.

 Pune

-- In Hinjawadi (the micro-market where aVance Pune is located), vacancy decreased to 32.0%, from 33.1% as of 31 December 2022, due to leasing activities and limited new supply.
-Rents remained stable over the same period.
-CBRE expects rents in Hinjawadi to remain stable in the coming quarters.
+• In Hinjawadi (the micro-market where aVance I, Pune, aVance II, Pune, and ITPP-H is located), vacancies decreased to 27.9%, from 28.6% as of 31 December 2023, due to leasing activities and limited new supply.
+Rents remained stable across SEZ and non-SEZ sectors over the same period.
+CBRE expects rents in Hinjawadi for SEZ and non-SEZ sectors to increase in the coming quarters.

 Mumbai

-- In Navi Mumbai (the micro-market where Aurum Q1 is located), vacancy decreased to 30.4%, from 32.3% as of 31 December 2022, due to significant leasing activity with limited supply addition.
+• In Navi Mumbai (the micro-market where Aurum Q1 is located), vacancies decreased to 24.6%, from 28.7% as of 31 December 2023, due to significant leasing activity with limited supply addition.
 Rents remained stable across SEZ sectors.
-CBRE expects rents to improve in the coming quarters.
+CBRE expects rents to improve across SEZ sectors in the coming quarters because of strong demand for quality supply.

 Notes